 Highlights of Badminton Asia Championships 2025

-Cheng Xing (R)/Zhang Chi of China compete during the mixed doubles 1/16 final match against Jafar Hidayatullah/Felisha Alberta Nathaniel Pasaribu of Indonesia at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
+Gao Fangjie of China hits the shuttlecock during the women's singles quarterfinal match against Kim Ga Eun of South Korea at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 11, 2025.
 (Xinhua/Sun Fei)

-Cheng Xing (R)/Zhang Chi of China compete during the mixed doubles 1/16 final match against Jafar Hidayatullah/Felisha Alberta Nathaniel Pasaribu of Indonesia at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
+Gao Fangjie of China hits a return during the women's singles quarterfinal match against Kim Ga Eun of South Korea at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 11, 2025.
 (Xinhua/Sun Fei)

-Jafar Hidayatullah (L)/Felisha Alberta Nathaniel Pasaribu of Indonesia compete during the mixed doubles 1/16 final match against Cheng Xing/Zhang Chi of China at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
+Kim Ga Eun of South Korea hits a return during the women's singles quarterfinal match against Gao Fangjie of China at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 11, 2025.
 (Xinhua/Sun Fei)

-Ye Hong Wei/Nicole Gonzales Chan (L) of Chinese Taipei compete during the mixed doubles 1/16 final match against Guo Xinwa/Chen Fanghui of China at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
+Midorikawa Hiroki/Saito Natsu (L) of Japan celebrate victory after the mixed doubles quarterfinal match against Feng Yanzhe/Huang Dongping of China at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 11, 2025.
 (Xinhua/Sun Fei)

-Guo Xinwa/Chen Fanghui (L) of China compete during the mixed doubles 1/16 final match against Ye Hong Wei/Nicole Gonzales Chan of Chinese Taipei at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
-(Xinhua/Sun Fei)

-Jiang Zhenbang (R)/Wei Yaxin of China compete during the mixed doubles 1/16 final match against Pakkapon Teeraratsakul/Phataimas Muenwong of Thailand at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
-(Xinhua/Sun Fei)

-Jiang Zhenbang (L)/Wei Yaxin of China compete during the mixed doubles 1/16 final match against Pakkapon Teeraratsakul/Phataimas Muenwong of Thailand at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
-(Xinhua/Sun Fei)
+Feng Yanzhe/Huang Dongping (R) of China compete during the mixed doubles quarterfinal match against Midorikawa Hiroki/Saito Natsu of Japan at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 11, 2025.

-Ye Hong Wei (L)/Nicole Gonzales Chan of Chinese Taipei compete during the mixed doubles 1/16 final match against Guo Xinwa/Chen Fanghui of China at Badminton Asia Championships 2025 in Ningbo, east China's Zhejiang Province, April 8, 2025.
 (Xinhua/Sun Fei)

 Photos